SHINKO ELECTRIC INDUSTRIES CO., LTD.

 5. Corporate social responsibility

-We have sent questionnaire surveys about corporate social responsibility conforming to the RBA Code of Conduct to our main suppliers every year.
+Shinko has sent questionnaire surveys about corporate social responsibility conforming to the RBA Code of Conduct to our major suppliers every year.
 The questionnaire confirms supplier compliance with the RBA Code of Conduct and their operation of management systems in the areas of labor, health and safety, the environment, and ethics.
 We continuously monitor the progress made by suppliers.

-We also send these questionnaire surveys every year to all 9 suppliers to whom we contract some processes within our plants and, based on the survey results, we conduct on-site audits twice a year to confirm that there are no issues in the condition of work sites.
-We request improvements as needed.
-We confirmed that there were no issues in terms of the RBA Code of Conduct and relevant laws and regulations during on-site audits in FY2022.
+For all 7 suppliers to whom we contract some processes within our plants, in addition to this survey, we annually conduct on-site audits to confirm that there are no issues in the condition of their work sites and request improvements as necessary.
+We confirmed that there were no issues in terms of the RBA Code of Conduct and relevant laws and regulations based on the results of the CSR survey or the on-site audit in FY2024.

 Going forward, we will continue striving to promote social responsibility throughout the supply chain through various dialogues with suppliers, including monitoring based on questionnaire surveys, on-site audits, and interviews.